ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

         - my_sub: sub-> "awesome2::awesome2_sub"
 ```

 The next step is to create a connection between the two components.
-For that, we will use the connections description, under the system description.
+For that, we will use the connections attribute, under the system description.
 The connections must be made between interface instances described within the models, otherwise, the model validator will give an error.

 ![alt text](images/03_learn_rossystemmodels.gif)